fastenhealth/policy/source/sections/13-disaster_recovery_policy.md

    * *Notification/Activation phase* to detect and assess damage and to activate the plan;
    * *Recovery phase* to restore temporary IT operations and recover damage done to the original system;
    * *Reconstitution phase* to restore IT system processing capabilities to normal operations.
-2. Identify the activities, resources, and procedures needed to carry out Datica processing requirements during prolonged interruptions to normal operations.
+2. Identify the activities, resources, and procedures needed to carry out Luma processing requirements during prolonged interruptions to normal operations.
-3. Identify and define the impact of interruptions to Datica systems.
+3. Identify and define the impact of interruptions to Luma systems.
-4. Assign responsibilities to designated personnel and provide guidance for recovering Datica during prolonged periods of interruption to normal operations.
+4. Assign responsibilities to designated personnel and provide guidance for recovering Luma during prolonged periods of interruption to normal operations.
-5. Ensure coordination with other Datica staff who will participate in the contingency planning strategies.
+5. Ensure coordination with other Lumaa staff who will participate in the contingency planning strategies.
 6. Ensure coordination with external points of contact and vendors who will participate in the contingency planning strategies.

-This Datica Contingency Plan has been developed as required under the Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, November 2000, and the Health Insurance Portability and Accountability Act (HIPAA) Final Security Rule, Section §164.308(a)(7), which requires the establishment and implementation of procedures for responding to events that damage systems containing electronic protected health information.
+This Luma Contingency Plan has been developed as required under the Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, November 2000, and the Health Insurance Portability and Accountability Act (HIPAA) Final Security Rule, Section §164.308(a)(7), which requires the establishment and implementation of procedures for responding to events that damage systems containing electronic protected health information.

-This Datica Contingency Plan is created under the legislative requirements set forth in the Federal Information Security Management Act (FISMA) of 2002 and the guidelines established by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-34, titled "Contingency Planning Guide for Information Technology Systems" dated June 2002.
+This Luma Contingency Plan is created under the legislative requirements set forth in the Federal Information Security Management Act (FISMA) of 2002 and the guidelines established by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-34, titled "Contingency Planning Guide for Information Technology Systems" dated June 2002.

-The Datica Contingency Plan also complies with the following federal and departmental policies:
+The Luma Contingency Plan also complies with the following federal and departmental policies:

 * The Computer Security Act of 1987;
 * OMB Circular A-130, Management of Federal Information Resources, Appendix III, November 2000;